lrleon/uconv/README.md

 If everything was okay, you will have `libuconv.a` file in the directory.

+The provided `Imakefile` file is configured for using `clang` compiler and its sanitizer.
+Also, by default the library is compiled without optimization.
+Therefore, if you really adopt this approach to integrate your units to your project, we advice you to edit the `Imakefile`, suppress the sanitizer flags, and to set `-O2` compiler flag.

 #### Building your own `libuconv.a` library

 If you have several projects managing units, then you probably will